akualab/occult/README.md

 Note that a ProcFunc can be used to create more than one processor.
 The Processor instances will have the same functionality but may use different inputs adn parameters.
 ProcFunc can be written to be highly reusable or highly customized for the application (one-time use).

-As always, with Go, we decide to reuse or rewrite using a pargamatic approach.
+As always, with Go, we decide to reuse or rewrite using a pragmatic approach.
 Writing custom code can be much faster and cleaner than writing reusable code.
 Fewer levels of indirection makes code simpler and easier to understand.

 ## Using a Cluster